LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 • Average of $3.00 per statement nationwide

-• eStatements are typically provided at no charge
+• eStatements are typically free

-Method 4: Request Statements by Mail or Phone
+Request by Mail or Phone

 By Phone

-• • Call your bank's customer service number (usually on the back of your debit card)
+• Call your bank's customer service number

-• • Have your account information ready for verification
+• Have your account information ready

-• • Request specific statement periods
+• Request specific statement periods

-• • Verify your current mailing address
+• Verify your current mailing address

-• • Get a confirmation number for your request
+• Get a confirmation number

 Processing Time

-• • Typically 5-10 business days for standard mail
+• Standard mail: 5-10 business days

-• • International mail takes 2-4 weeks
+• International mail: 2-4 weeks

-• • Fees vary by bank and statement age
+• Fees vary by bank and statement age

-How to Get Historical Bank Statements (Older Than 7 Years)
+Historical Statements (Older Than 7 Years)

-Steps to Request Archive Statements:
+Steps to Request Archive Statements

 1